PaloAltoNetworks/cortex-xpanse-python-sdk/README.rst

 Overview
 --------

-This library is intended to be an interface to the `xpanse Expander API <https://knowledgebase.xpanse.co/expander-apis/>`_.
+This library is intended to be an interface to the `Xpanse Expander API <https://knowledgebase.xpanse.co/expander-apis/>`_.

 Install
 -------